Brownian motion: Mathematics

 A third characterisation is that the Wiener process has a spectral representation as a sine series whose coefficients are independent $\mathcal{N}(0, 1)$ random variables.
 This representation can be obtained using the Kosambi–Karhunen–Loève theorem.

 The Wiener process can be constructed as the scaling limit of a random walk, or other discrete-time stochastic processes with stationary independent increments.
 This is known as Donsker's theorem.
 Like the random walk, the Wiener process is recurrent in one or two dimensions (meaning that it returns almost surely to any fixed neighborhood of the origin infinitely often) whereas it is not recurrent in dimensions three and higher.
 Unlike the random walk, it is scale invariant.

-The time evolution of the position of the Brownian particle itself can be described approximately by a Langevin equation, an equation which involves a random force field representing the effect of the thermal fluctuations of the solvent on the Brownian particle.
-On long timescales, the mathematical Brownian motion is well described by a Langevin equation.
-On small timescales, inertial effects are prevalent in the Langevin equation.
-However the mathematical Brownian motion is exempt of such inertial effects.
-Inertial effects have to be considered in the Langevin equation, otherwise the equation becomes singular. so that simply removing the inertia term from this equation would not yield an exact description, but rather a singular behavior in which the particle doesn't move at all.
+A d-dimensional Gaussian free field has been described as "a d-dimensional-time analog of Brownian motion."

 Statistics

 The Brownian motion can be modeled by a random walk.

 In the general case, Brownian motion is a Markov process and described by stochastic integral equations.